-An independent study of the Cost Center's replacement funding program was conducted in December 2021 and recommends a contribution to the Replacement Fund of approximately \$33,000 (\$67.07 per unit per month) for the fiscal year ending March 31, 2023 using the "directed cash flow" method.
+An independent study of the Cost Center's replacement funding program was conducted in January 2023 and recommends a contribution to the Replacement Fund of approximately \$47,250 (\$96.04 per unit per month) for the fiscal year ending March 31, 2024 using the "directed cash flow" method.
 The study's recommendations were based on estimates of remaining useful lives, current replacement costs, and amounts accumulated in the Replacement Fund.
-For the year ended March 31, 2022, the Cost Center funded \$25,056 from assessments to the Replacement Fund.
-The 2022/2023 budget includes a provision for replacement funding of \$33,200 (\$67.48 per unit per month).
+For the year ended March 31, 2023, the Cost Center funded \$38,200 from assessments to the Replacement Fund.
+The 2023/2024 includes the study's recommended amount for replacement funding.
 The table included in the unaudited supplementary information on future major repairs and replacements is based on the study.